Large Scale Prediction with Decision Trees: Introduction

 \subsection{Organization}

 This paper is organized according the following schema.
-In \prettyref{sec:prelim}, we describe the statistical model and introduce various important quantities, including those that control the sparsity of the model.
-We review basic terminology associated with CART methodology and describe how to construct the decision tree in \prettyref{sec:cart}.
-Our main results for CART are contained in \prettyref{sec:main}; specifically, a training error bound, oracle inequality, and high dimensional asymptotic consistency statement.
-Analogous theory for Breiman's random forests is stated in \prettyref{sec:forests}.
-Finally, all proofs and technical lemmas are deferred to \prettyref{sec:proofs}.
+In \prettyref{sec:learning}, we describe a unified statistical framework for regression and classification problems, and introduce various important quantities for performance assessment.
+We review basic terminology associated with decision trees and describe CART and C4.5 methodology in \prettyref{sec:cart}.
+Our main results for CART and C4.5 are contained in \prettyref{sec:main}; specifically, an empirical risk bound, oracle inequality, and asymptotic consistency statement for (ordinary or logistic) additive regression models.
+We then show that C4.5 achieves a faster consistency rate for separable, large margin binary data in \prettyref{sec:margin}.
+Our main consistency results in \prettyref{sec:main} are extended to models with interactions in \prettyref{sec:beyond_additive} and Breiman's random forests in \prettyref{sec:forests}.
+We conclude with a discussion in \prettyref{sec:discussion}.
+Finally, all proofs and technical lemmas are contained in the supplementary material.